On this page

 uint16_t ip_total_len = ntohs(ip_hdr->ip_len);

-Part 5: Destination Check (For Me or Forward?)
+Part 5: Destination Check — For This Router or Forward?

 struct sr_if* if_walker = sr->if_list;